saitoHugo/iris-classifier-challenge/README.md

 `/train` : used to execute a new training with all models

 `/predict` :   used to execute a new prediction based on 4 features inputs

+### Docker

+It's a prerequisite that you have docker installed.

+- Build the docker image running:
+    `docker build . -t iris-api`
+- Run the docker image using:
+    `docker run -i -d -p 8080:8080 iris-api`